Brazilian frigate Dom Afonso: Characteristics

 Dom Afonso was 60m long; its beam was 9.45m wide and measured 6.10m in depth; it displaced 900t in weight and had a draft of 3.66m.
 Its propulsion system consisted of a pair of paddle wheels, mounted on each side, masts and four boilers that generated 300 hp of power.
 This meant that the ship could sail safely in the absence of wind or coal or use both wind and steam propulsion.
 Its hull was built with quality wood, with the bottom of the hull lined with thick copper and with a frame made of oak covered in bronze and copper.
 Its artillery consisted of two 68 caliber howitzers and four 32 caliber culverins.
 The crew consisted of 190 to 240 men, depending on the occasion.
 It was considered by the Brazilian navy its first steamship proper, at the time an innovation.

 Construction

 The frigate was built at the Thomas Royden & Sons shipyard in Liverpool, England, based on the design of the British ship HMS Fury.
-Its boilers and condensators were built by B. Hick and Sons in Bolton.
+Its boilers and condensators were built by B. Hick & Son in Bolton.
 The construction of the ship was under the supervision of English officer John Pascoe Grenfell, at the time consul of Brazil in Britain, who demanded a payment of 5% of the ship's total construction cost.
 His request was granted by the Brazilian government.
 Dom Afonso was named on 25 March 1847, in homage to the imperial prince Afonso Pedro, firstborn of emperor Pedro II and his wife Teresa Cristina.
 It was launched into the sea on December 23 of that same year and joined the navy in 1848.